 Prochlorperazine is a medicine that is used to treat severe nausea and sickness (often caused by migraine or cancer treatment) and vertigo.

 Prochlorperazine is a prescription-only medicine that treats severe sickness and vertigo.
-This medicine belongs to the group of medicines known as phenothiazines and is a form of tranquilser.
-A tranquiliser reduces stress or anxiety and has a calming effect by acting on the chemical in the brain responsible for these emotions.
-This chemical is dopamine, a natural neurotransmitter, which sends messages between cells in the brain.
-It regulates our mood and behaviour and can control muscle movement too.
+It belongs to the group of medicines known as phenothiazines and is a form of tranquiliser - a medicine which reduces stress or anxiety and has a calming effect by acting on the chemical in the brain responsible for these emotions.
+This chemical is dopamine, a natural neurotransmitter which sends messages between cells in the brain.
+It regulates our mood and behaviour and can also control muscle movement.
 Sometimes the brain produces too much dopamine, which can cause psychological problems.
 It is also believed dopamine is responsible for the area of the brain which causes us to vomit.
 Prochlorperazine can block the dopamine receptors in the brain to produce a calming effect and reduce the desire to vomit.

-This medication has a positive effect on controlling anxiety however it is not usually used solely for this purpose.
+Prochlorperazine tablets can also have a positive effect on controlling anxiety, but they are not usually used solely for this purpose.